Amjad-Alkahlout/transfer-management/README.md

 # 💸 Money Transfer Management System

-A production-ready money transfer management platform built with Laravel, Livewire, Docker, and Telegram integration.
+A production-ready Money Transfer Management System built with Laravel, Livewire, Docker, and Telegram integration.

-The system manages the complete lifecycle of international money transfers, including pricing, approvals, execution, accounting, and real-time Telegram notifications.
+The platform manages the complete lifecycle of international money transfers, from transfer creation to payment collection, execution, accounting, and real-time notifications.

 ---